 Catalina dressing is a tomato based dressing that is similar to French dressing but a little darker in color, tangier and a little sweeter.
 It also get a little kick from a dash of hot sauce or chile powder.

-Taco Salad Recipe With Catalina Dressing
+Dorito Taco Salad Made With Catalina Dressing

 And if you’re looking for more salad recipes, don’t miss my salad category.
 You’ll find lots of fresh recipes, including the most popular on my site for Louisiana Sunburst Salad.

-Dorito Salad With Catalina Dressing
+Original Dorito Taco Salad Made With Catalina Dressing

 - 1 pound ground beef lean